 With respect to lost receipts:

-25. Before filling out a Lost Receipt Declaration Form, the employee shall make every attempt possible to obtain a replacement receipt.
+20. Prior to filling out a Lost Receipt Declaration Form, the employee shall make every attempt possible to obtain a replacement receipt.